kampro/kampro.github.io/_drafts/2019-08-14-whats-new-in-swift.md

 ## "<" compiler condition {#head-12}

-Before Swift 5 we could use `>=` only, when we wanted to mark a code for a specific language or compiler version
+Before Swift 5 we could use `>=` only, when we wanted to mark code for a specific language or compiler version

 {% highlight swift %}
 #if !swift(>=5)